micl2e2/mafa/README.md

 It is noteworthy that Mafa does not wipe out the user identity by default, as a regular web browser does.
 It is essential for website providers because while many websites abuse user privacy, there are always ones collecting it for a good reason, such as [Ecosia](https://www.ecosia.org).

-### Stable & Long-lasting
+### Mafa is Stable & Long-lasting

-One of Mafa's goals is to handle websites stably for a relatively long period.
+One of Mafa's goals is to handle websites stably for a relatively ****long**** period.
 Modern web pages are famous for their dynamic characteristic.
 However, Mafa can handle those dynamic and unpredictable web pages as effortlessly as the static ones.

-<a id="orga264bbf"></a>
+<a id="org4756027"></a>

-## About Mafa
+## Background

 Although Mafa is initially developed for (**M**)aking (**A**)PI (**F**)ree (**A**)gain, it is not realistic.
 Instead of freeing APIs, Mafa frees the text-form data behind the APIs.
 Here "free" is the same word defined in [What is Free Software?](https://www.gnu.org/philosophy/free-sw.en.html), i.e., as in "free speech", not as in "free beer".